 In addition to the ability to develop the learning process, an educator, both teachers and lecturers, is required to have the ability to evaluate and assess student learning outcomes.
-The ability of educators in mastering evaluation techniques is indicated by their ability to design evaluation patterns, develop instruments, set goals, see the results obtained by students, and choose appropriate actions as an effort to follow up on evaluation media, because the evaluation media is very influential in increasing students' understanding and learning achievement.
+The ability of educators in mastering evaluation techniques is indicated by their ability to design evaluation patterns, develop instruments, set goals, see the results obtained by students, and choose appropriate actions as an effort to follow up on evaluation and assessment results.
+Therefore, an educator, both teachers and lecturers, must be able to make the right evaluation media, because the evaluation media is very influential in increasing students' understanding and learning achievement.
 Conversely, if the evaluation media is not appropriate, there will be errors in measuring learning outcomes and student understanding.